keithbuhler/keithbuhler.github.io/index.md

 ---

-### Keith Buhler's Professional Philosophy Page
+### Keith Buhler's Philosophy Site

 <img src="/img/keithbuhler-golden.png" alt="Keith" align="left" hspace="20">

-Hi, I'm Keith Buhler.
+Hi, thanks for visiting.
 I currently [teach philosophy and ethics](/teaching) at Asbury University and at the University of Kentucky.
 I've been an educator for about [14 years](/Buhler-CV) and really love what I do.
 (Students, please visit the [philosophy portal](/philosophy).)

 I’m in the thick writing my [dissertation](/research) on the virtue ethics of Alasdair MacIntyre, Philippa Foot, and John McDowell.
 My research explores the relation between virtue, practical rationality, and happiness.
 I suspect that a defense of "natural teleology" -- properly defined -- is a key to ethical theorizing and ethical living.